hmrc/sbt-sass-compiler/README.md

 # sbt-sass-compiler

 This is a SBT plugin to compile CSS from Sass files.
-It is intended as a replacement sbt `sbt-sasify`.

-`sbt-sass-compiler` is built on `dart-sass`.
-It is intended as a replacement sbt `sbt-sasify`, which uses the deprecated `LibSass` implementation.
+`sbt-sass-compiler` is built on [Dart Sass](https://sass-lang.com/dart-sass/).
+It is intended as a replacement for [sbt-sasify](https://github.com/irundaia/sbt-sassify), which uses the deprecated [LibSass](https://sass-lang.com/libsass/) implementation.

 ### License